Publius-Huldah's Blog

 By Publius Huldah.

-1. Read Article III, US Constitution.
-Article III establishes the federal courts (the 3rd branch of the federal government).
-Section 2 enumerates the categories of cases which federal courts are allowed to hear.
+1. Article III, US Constitution, establishes the federal courts (the 3rd branch of the federal government).
+Section 2 enumerates the categories of cases federal courts are allowed to hear.
 Section 2 also distributes the “judicial power” (the authority to hear cases) between the supreme Court and the lower federal courts.

 The trials of most federal cases take place in the district courts.
 The loser may appeal to the circuit court of appeal for that district.
 The supreme Court hears some appeals from the circuit courts of appeal.